Oklahoma put a hold on executions after a botched one in April

 For a while, Glossip got to leave a special holding cell for the final 35 days before execution and return to his old one, located beneath the death chamber.
 He was glad for that.

 In the holding cell, two fluorescent lights glared down on him 24/7.
-His plexiglass-wrapped television set was revoked.
+His acrylic glass-wrapped television set was revoked.
 He was allowed a single book but chose to write letters instead.
 Many inmates ask for a Bible, he says.

 At Christmas, he launched a hunger strike.
 That way, he could have some agency over his death, he thought.
 But Prejean, who is planning to be with him at his execution, persuaded him to eat.